Jay-DeeDaniels/JAYDAN25099_PTO2505_GroupA_Jay-Dee-Daniels_CDV01_Career_Goals_Reflection/README.md

     - Identify potential obstacles or challenges in reaching your goals.
     - Consider strategies to overcome these challenges.

+      * Keeping up with rapidly evolving technologies.
+      As websites grow in traffic and complexity, developers need to ensure they can handle increased load and demands.
+      Keeping Up with Evolving Technologies.
+      * Web development often involves working with designers, clients, and other developers, requiring effective communication and collaboration.
+      Meeting client expectations and understanding their needs can be challenging, especially when dealing with unrealistic requests or unclear requirements (So try my best to cut down on confussion and learn to use clear cut communication to cut through uncertainty).

 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
     - Include networking, mentorship, or educational opportunities.

+      * Pursue higher professional training and certifications.
+      Gaining work experience.
+      Network with peers and clients.
+      Seek mentorship.
+      Skill Enhancement (Self-directed learning).

 ### Submission